Ramanidharan12/Instutional_Projects/README.md

 ## Contributions

 Contributions are welcome!
 Whether you want to enhance the data harvesting capabilities, improve the warehousing structure, or add additional features, feel free to submit pull requests.

-## License

-This project is licensed under the [MIT License](LICENSE).

----

-Feel free to customize the description based on your project's specific details and requirements.
-Additionally, include relevant documentation, usage examples, and installation instructions in your GitHub repository.